viamrobotics/docs/docs/registry/_index.md

 If the model of component or service you want to use for your project is not built into `viam-server` and available for configuration by default, you can use a {{< glossary_tooltip term_id="model" text="model" >}} from a {{< glossary_tooltip term_id="module" text="module" >}}.

-A module provides one or more {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}}, and is packaged in a manner that streamlines deployment to a Viam machine.
+A module provides one or more {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}}, and is packaged to streamline deployment to a Viam machine.
 Modules run alongside [`viam-server`](/get-started/installation/) as separate processes, communicating with `viam-server` over UNIX sockets.
 When a module initializes, it registers its {{< glossary_tooltip term_id="model" text="model or models" >}} and associated [APIs](/appendix/apis/) with `viam-server`, making the new model available for use.